lachrist/esvalid/README.md

 # Esvisit

-Esvisit is a simple npm module for visiting JavaScript abstract syntax trees that are compatible with the Mozilla parser API as described in https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API#Programs.
+Esvisit is a simple npm module for visiting JavaScript abstract syntax trees that are compatible with Mozilla parser API as described in https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API#Programs.
 This module supports exclusvely ECMAScript5 as described in http://www.ecma-international.org/ecma-262/5.1/.
 Benefits of using Esvisit includes:
 * Process iteratively and avoid recursion.